 The first component of the Public Consultation Plan will be to develop contact lists which will include ratepayer and community groups, recreational groups, agricultural groups, etc. located on both sides of the border in the study area.
 The mailing list developed during the OEA TOR will be the starting point for this stakeholder list.
-These groups will be notified of project activities including study start-up, PIOHs, and follow-up activities (as appropriate).
+These groups will be notified of project activities including study start-up.
+PIOHs, and follow-up activities (as appropriate).
 Notification methods include newspaper advertisements (for study commencement, each round of PIOHs and Environmental Assessment report submission), press releases, brochure distribution and mailing letters to those groups/ individuals on the Project Team's mailing list(s).
 In addition, a website will be maintained for this project.
 The website will host pertinent information regarding the project including notices of study commencement and project activities.

-Once a preferred practical alternative has been identified, letters will be sent directly to all potentially affected landowners.
+Once a preferred practical alternative has been identified, letters will be sent directly

-The OEA Report and NEPA EIS will be made available for public review prior to finalizing and submission (see Section 5.3).
+The OEA Report and NEPA EIS will be made available for public review prior to

-5.1.3.
 Private Sector Advisory Group